Johncci/battleship-wars/README.md

 **Project goals**
  * As the game developer I want the user to enjoy the game.
 The ideal game size in order to beat this game are the lowest grid sizes however I decided to let the grid sizes go up to the length of the alphabet for any user interested in taking on near impossible games to see what they can score in these games.
- * As the game developer I want the user to want to return to the game.
+ * As the game developer, I want the user to want to return to the game.
- * As the game developer I want the game to function with no bugs.
+ * As the game developer, I want the game to function with no bugs.

 **User stories**
  * As a user I want to be able to understand the rules of the game.